tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-adding-user-managed-api-keys-to-asp-net-core-2-w-cosmos-db.md

 ## Wrapping up, next steps

 Moving right along.
 We now have an ASP.net Core 2 website that can perform really basic CRUD logic against Cosmos DB.
-We&#8217;ve then layered standard username/password authentication on it, with storage in Cosmos DB as well.
+We've then layered standard username/password authentication on it, with storage in Cosmos DB as well.
 Then we extended this to support a second interactive login method (Twitter), opening the door to adding as many of those as we need.
-Then in this post, we&#8217;ve added API authorization for per-request authorization.
+Then in this post, we've added API authorization for per-request authorization.
 So far, so good.

-Next up, we&#8217;re going to take a break from Cosmos DB for a bit to do some general refactoring (which won&#8217;t be a blog post) and add in error handling logic.
-From there, we&#8217;ll shift focus to front-end tooling to ensure we have a good developer and production experience with CSS and JavaScript.
-Once we&#8217;re done there, we&#8217;ll be back to add in API Rate Limiting with Cosmos DB as the backing store.
+Next up, we're going to take a break from Cosmos DB for a bit to do some general refactoring (which won't be a blog post) and add in error handling logic.
+From there, we'll shift focus to front-end tooling to ensure we have a good developer and production experience with CSS and JavaScript.
+Once we're done there, we'll be back to add in API Rate Limiting with Cosmos DB as the backing store.
 See you soon!

  [1]: https://azure.microsoft.com/en-us/services/cosmos-db/
  [2]: https://github.com/tarwn/Sample_ASPNetCore2AndCosmosDB/tree/Post-%234 "Github: Source as of this post"